 Medical Claims in Cigarette Advertisements, 1888-1988

-“When ‘More Doctors Smoked Camels’: Medical Claims in Cigarette Advertisements, 1888-1988” is an exhibition by Alan Blum, MD initially presented at the Jones Library, Texas Medical Center, Houston, Texas from November 1988 through February 1989.
+“When ‘More Doctors Smoked Camels’: Medical Claims in Cigarette Advertisements, 1888-1988,” curated by Alan Blum, MD, was on view at the Jones Library [now the Texas Medical Center Library], Houston, Texas from November 1988 to February 1989.

-The exhibition takes its name from a heavily run ad campaign from R.J.
-Reynolds Tobacco Company which proclaimed, “More Doctors smoke Camels than any other cigarette.”
+The exhibition takes its name from an RJ Reynolds Tobacco Company advertising campaign in newspapers and on radio from the late-1940s to the early-1950s: “More Doctors smoke Camels than any other cigarette.”

 November through February, 1988-89 in Houston, Texas